posts

 Gallery:

-Honorary patron: Polish Olympic Committee
+Honorary Patron: Polish Olympic Committee

 Major of the cavalry of the Polish Army, silver and bronze Olympic medalist in equestrian.